 Format for Medium

-# AI-Aware Dotfiles in 2026: Building a Secure, Reproducible Developer Workstation for MCP, SLSA, and Multi-Shell Parity > Originally published at [https://sebastienrousseau.com/2026-06-16-ai-aware-dotfiles-secure-reproducible-workstation-2026/](https://sebastienrousseau.com/2026-06-16-ai-aware-dotfiles-secure-reproducible-workstation-2026/) A look at declarative dotfiles for secure, reproducible developer workstations across macOS, Linux, and WSL, with MCP awareness, SLSA, age, SOPS, and multi-shell parity.
+# AI-Aware Dotfiles in 2026: Building a Secure, Reproducible Developer Workstation for MCP, SLSA, and Multi-Shell Parity > Originally published at [https://sebastienrousseau.com/2026-06-16-ai-aware-dotfiles-secure-reproducible-workstation-2026/](https://sebastienrousseau.com/2026-06-16-ai-aware-dotfiles-secure-reproducible-workstation-2026/) AI-aware dotfiles are a secure, reproducible workstation pattern for the MCP era — declarative configuration via Chezmoi, SOPS/age secrets, SLSA Level 3 provenance, multi-shell parity, and bounded sandbox boundaries for local AI agents.
 Read the full article on sebastienrousseau.com: https://sebastienrousseau.com/2026-06-16-ai-aware-dotfiles-secure-reproducible-workstation-2026/

 Format for Mastodon